Jaydee8652/EspressoBatch/README.md

  - 3:  Calculate relative energies for all outputs in kJ mol⁻¹ molecule⁻¹

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Should only be run after all calculations are complete.
-Determines the relative energy of all outputs in kJ mol⁻¹ molecule⁻¹.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The lowest energy output is used to 'zero' all other energies.
+The lowest energy output is used to 'zero' all other energies.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The energy of each refcode can then be inspected manually, structures with reasonable energies can be marked to be retained.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This is done by entering 'True' in the [validated] column for a given row in 'Sanity_Input_Files/sanity_sheet.csv'.